-Teaching Assistants are recruited to work within the classroom and/or with targeted groups or individuals outside the classroom as directed by the Senior Leaders and Class teachers.
-The learning of all pupils remain the responsibility of the class teacher at all times
+Teaching Assistants and Higher Level Teaching Assistants are recruited to work within the classroom and/or with targeted groups or individuals outside the classroom as directed by the Senior Leaders and Class teachers.
+The learning of all pupils remain the responsibility of the class teacher at all times.

-Teaching Assistants are line managed by a member of the Senior Leadership Team
+Teaching Assistants are line managed by Lucy Draycott.